 Most Cinderella stories in esports fail to pull off the happy ending of the original fairy tale.
 An underdog team pulls off a couple of upsets before eventually being taken down in the semi-finals, it’s a feel-good story the fans get behind, but the better team wins out in the end.
-Life isn’t a fairy tale, and rarely does it emulate one.
+Life isn’t a fairy tale, and rarely does it emulate one, except for The Peeps.

 The Rocket League tournament at Dreamhack Montreal was the rare exception.
 Meet Mist, Retals and Gyro, the cumulative Cinderalla in search of their happily-ever-after moment.
 Surrounded by all of the best teams in the world, the unsigned trio who branded themselves ‘The Peeps’ were an afterthought going into the tournament.
 By Sunday afternoon, they were champions.

 They didn’t start off setting the world on fire.
 With 32 teams and an open qualifier, there was a wide range of skill levels amongst the teams in Montreal.
-The Peeps first game they took down an amatuer team named Linked Up 3-1, then they were matched up against Dignitas, one of the best teams in Europe.
+The Peeps first game they took down an amateur team named Linked Up 3-1.
+Then, they had to fight against Dignitas, one of the best teams in Europe.

-The Peeps put up a solid fight, but Dignitas moved on 3-2 and all seemed to be going as predicted.
+The team put up a solid fight, but Dignitas moved on 3-2.
 The Peeps moved down to the loser’s bracket where they faced an elimination game against Ground Zero Gaming, from an outside perspective the team’s seemed on equal footing going in.
 The Peeps dominated and qualified for Saturday’s competition.